manziosee/ai-text-api/README.md

-Absolutely!
-Below is a detailed `README.md` file for your `ai-text-api` project.
-This file provides clear instructions for setting up, running, and deploying the backend API.

----

 # **AI Text API**

 This is a backend API that interacts with OpenAI's GPT-3.5-turbo model to process user input and generate AI responses.
 The API is built using **Node.js**, **Express**, and **Swagger** for documentation.